engbasel/artest/PROJECT_SUMMARY.md

-# AR Car Showroom - Project Summary
+# AR  Showroom - Project Summary

 ## 🎯 Project Overview

-**AR Car Showroom** is a complete Flutter application that demonstrates Augmented Reality capabilities for visualizing and customizing a 3D car model in real-world environments.
+**AR  Showroom** is a complete Flutter application that demonstrates Augmented Reality capabilities for visualizing and customizing a 3D car model in real-world environments.
 Built with clean MVVM architecture and modern Flutter best practices.

 ## ✨ Key Features Implemented